Kacper-Skaza/Kacper-Skaza/README.md

 <!--[![LinkedIn](https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](#)-->

 ### 👨‍💻 About me:
 A second-year Computer Science student with a passion for programming and technology.
 Equipped with solid theoretical foundation gained during studies and practical experience from personal projects.
-Proficient in C++, C#, C, Java, Python, Kotlin, HTML and CSS.
-Experienced in Unity.
-Ambitious, quick to learn, and seeking opportunities to develop skills and gain practical experience in the IT industry.
+Proficient in C++, C#, C, Java, Python, Kotlin, HTML, and CSS.
+Also experienced with Microsoft Office, Git, Bash and Unity.
+Ambitious, quick to learn, and actively seeking opportunities for growth in the IT industry.

 ### 📂 Project categories:
 - [📄 CV](https://github.com/stars/Kacper-Skaza/lists/cv)